underscoreio/essential-slick/src/pages/5-joins.md

 You'll see plenty of examples of this style of join.
 They look straight-forward to read, and are natural to write.
 The cost is that Slick has to translate the monadic expression down to something that SQL is capable of running.
-Of course the aim is to always find a way, but that's on-going work ("comprehension fusing" is the term used in the Slick issue tracker).

-For that reason we usually prefer applicative joins when you need to build a good meaty join.
-However, it's often convinient to mix monadic and applicative joins.

 ## Applicative Joins